Guglielmo Oberdan: Legacy

 The "hymn to Oberdan" was one of the most beloved battle hymns chanted by Italians during WW1.
-According to Salata "in the name of Oberdan, Irredentism was acknowledged as the 'undertaker of the Triple Alliance'", with the Irredentist mortgage on Italian interests in Habsburg lands that Austria thought to have "annulled with the Triple Alliance" being resurrected the same year (of the signing of the Triple Alliance) by the martyrdom of Oberdan.
+According to Salata "in the name of Oberdan, Irredentism was acknowledged as the 'undertaker of the Triple Alliance'", with the Irredentist mortgage on Italian interests in Habsburg lands that Austria thought to have "annulled with the Triple Alliance" being resurrected the same year (of the signing of the Triple Alliance) by the martyrdom of Oberdan..
+The song's melody was used in the WW2 song Stornelli Legionari, which is a pro-fascist, anti-monarchy and anti-armistice song of the Italian Social Republic.